yandriantsoa/Group-Project_testing/README.md

 ## Running the Application

 ### To run the application, follow these steps:
+Make sure you are in the correct directory.

 1. npm start

-2. enter this link into your preferred brower: http://localhost:4000/index.html
+2. enter this link into your preferred brower: http://localhost:4000/

 ## Running Tests